-^{}The ARC Board adopted the 2030 RTP and FY 2005-2010 TIP in December 2004.
+The ARC Board adopted the 2030 RTP and FY 2005-2010 TIP in December 2004.
 USDOT approved in December 2004.

-Summarize the transportation improvements as recommended by consultant in the traffic study for 7^{th} Street development.
+Summarize the transportation improvements as recommended by consultant in the traffic study for East Medinah Village.

-According to the findings, there will be some capacity deficiencies as a result of future year background traffic.
-The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.
+According to the findings, there will be no capacity deficiencies as a result of future year background traffic.
+The transportation consultant has made no recommendations for improvements to be carried out in order to upgrade the existing level of service.